Amherst Supplemental Essays

 Read that essay guide for pointers on this genre, think about how your unique perspective could enhance others’ understanding of this country and/or the world (hint: EVERYONE has a unique perspective that could do that!), and then be sure to clearly tie the two together.

-This is a standard Intellectual Engagement essay; here are tips on how to write it.
+This is a standard Diverse Perspectives essay; here are tips on how to write it.

 Option B: Submit a Graded Paper